Srisaket Sor Rungvisai

 Wisaksil Wangek (วิศักดิ์ศิลป์ วังเอก; born 8 December 1986), better known by his ring name Srisaket Sor Rungvisai (ศรีสะเกษ ศ.รุ่งวิสัย), is a Thai professional boxer.
 He has held multiple super-flyweight world championships, including the WBC title twice between 2013 and 2019, and The Ring magazine and lineal titles from 2018 to 2019.
-As of November 2020, he is ranked as the world's best active super-flyweight by the Transnational Boxing Rankings Board, third by BoxRec and first by The Ring magazine.

 Early life

 Sor Rungvisai came from a very poor family in Sisaket Province in Thailand.
 He moved to Bangkok to escape from poverty when he was 13 years old.
 When he arrived in Bangkok, he had to walk more than 60 miles to apply for a job as a refuse collector at a department store.
 Life was so difficult for him that he sometimes ate leftovers he collected from the refuse.

 Professional career

 He signed with Nakornloung Promotion, Thailand as a professional boxer in 2009.
 Two years later, Sor Rungvisai won the WBC-ABC super-flyweight title and went on to defend it 4 times between June 2011 and December 2012.
 In January 2019, he signed a multi-fight deal with Eddie Hearn of Matchroom Boxing.
 They plan to have his fights scheduled in the US and appear on the streaming service DAZN.
 His previous promoter was Thainchai Pisitwuttinan of Nakornloung Promotion.